Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators

 \end{prop} Appendix \ref{appA5} contains the proof of Proposition~\ref{GassianAssym1}, indicating that the limit of $\eta$ is strictly smaller than $1$ for any $\gamma\in(0,1)$.
+This confirms that unlabeled data retain value asymptotically.
 Additionally, insights can be gained regarding the impact of dimensionality on the relative advantage of using unlabeled data.
-As $\gamma$ approaches $0$, $\eta$ tends toward $1$ and $\alpha^*$ toward $0$, indicating that it is not advantageous to use unlabeled data.
-In contrast, as $\gamma$ approaches $1$, $\eta$ tends toward $0$ and $\alpha^*$ toward $1$, suggesting that the use of unlabeled data is highly beneficial.
-The key insight from Proposition \ref{GassianAssym1} about the asymptotic behavior of $\eta$, can be generalized to encompass a broader range of covariate distributions.
-The following theorem describes the asymptotic behavior of $\eta$ and $\alpha^*$ under the general covariates' generating mechanism of Assumption~\ref{AMechanisim}.
+As $\gamma$ approaches $0$, $\eta$ tends toward $1$ and $\dot{\alpha}$ toward $0$, indicating that it is not advantageous to use unlabeled data.
+In contrast, as $\gamma$ approaches $1$, $\eta$ tends toward $0$ and $\dot{\alpha}$ toward $1$, suggesting that the use of unlabeled data is highly beneficial.
+The key insight from Proposition \ref{GassianAssym1} about the asymptotic behavior of $\eta$ can be generalized to encompass a broader range of covariate distributions.
+The following theorem describes the asymptotic behavior of $\eta$ and $\dot{\alpha}$ under the general covariates' generating mechanism of Assumption~\ref{AMechanisim_n}.

-\begin{theorem} Consider the asymptotic setting $p/n \to \gamma\in(0,1)$ as $n,p\to \infty$, and assume that Assumptions~\ref{A0}, \ref{AMechanisim} and \ref{A01} hold, then for any $\epsilon > 0$, there exists $n(\epsilon)$ such that:
+\begin{theorem} Consider the asymptotic setting $p/n \to \gamma\in(0,1)$ as $n,p\to \infty$, and assume that Assumptions~\ref{A0n}, \ref{AMechanisim_n}, and \ref{A01} hold.
+Then for any $\epsilon > 0$, there exists $n(\epsilon)$ such that:

 \end{theorem}